-- Close the door to the room where the fire is located but DO NOT lock it. - Notify the Fire Department either by sounding the building alarm or by calling the Fire/Police Communications Center at 9-1-1.
+• Close the door to the room where the fire is located but DO NOT lock it.

+• Notify the Fire Department either by sounding the building alarm or by calling the Fire/Police Communications Center at 9-1-1.
 NOTE: The pull alarms will work even if the electricity is out.

-- If you sound the building alarm, follow through with a call to 9-1-1 to provide additional information. - Do not hang up until the dispatcher instructs you to do so. - Notify the Safety Coordinator, Meaghan Lidd, Ellen Barnes, CAO or Patsy Owens, Department Vice Chair.
+• If you sound the building alarm, follow through with a call to 9-1-1 to provide additional information.

+- Do not hang up until the dispatcher instructs you to do so. - Notify Elle Barnes, CAO, Bill Lacy, Chair, or Cynthia Crestmore, Safety Coordinator

 If the fire is small (i.e. confided to a wastebasket, etc.) it may be possible to fight the fire with a fire extinguisher or fire hose.
 However, if the fire is large, smoky or spreading rapidly, default on the side of safety and follow the instructions below.
 Evacuate if the building alarm sounds or if the department is notified by a safety coordinator to evacuate.